SearingShot/Frontend-Internship/README.md

+## VeriTech Frontend Internship

-## This Repository Consists Of Task Done For VeriTech Internship
+- This Repository Consists Of Task Done For VeriTech Internship